Lovely-Sim-Racing/lovely-dashboard/README.md

 - `lapReviewDelay: 5000` Set how much time (in milliseconds) to display the Lap Review Alert.
 (5000 = 5 seconds)

-**:information_source: If you do not copy the setings file, the default values will be used.**
+**:information_source: If you do not copy the settings file, the default values will be used.**

 ## Compatibility
 This is an ongoing project, so I will add more Screen Sizes and Sims as time progresses, but these are the ones I use so it's where I started.